by Dr. Beth Fishman, PhD Manager, Addiction Services at JCFS Chicago

 In the words of Rabbi Mark Borovitz, co-founder of Beit Tshuvah, Freedom Song “highlights the historic universality of the struggle to free oneself from external oppression and internal bondage.”

-Thanks to the generosity of the Jewish Federation of Metropolitan Chicago’s Breakthrough Fund and Fund for Innovation in Health, the Jewish Center for Addiction at Jewish Child & Family Services is proud to bring Freedom Song back to Chicago for two performances.
+Thanks to the generosity of the Jewish Federation of Metropolitan Chicago’s Breakthrough Fund and Fund for Innovation in Health, the addiction services at JCFS Chicago is proud to bring Freedom Song back to Chicago for two performances.

 We hope you will attend a Freedom Song performance…to be moved, educated, empowered, and to be part of the solution to addiction in our community.

 Admission is free and open to the public.

 Oak Park Temple